adiganesh93/Customer-Retention-System/README.md

 1. Which airlines have most satisfied/ happy customers?
 2. Which airlines have least satisfied/ unhappy customers?
 3. Which factors influence the customer satisfaction?

+How to Run:

+This code can be run using RStudio